How To Use The Flea Flicker Suspending Twitch Lure

 How To Rig

-The flea flickers comes ready to go with good hooks that weight just the right amount to allow this lure to have great action in the water.
+The Flea Flicker comes ready to go with good hooks that weigh just the right amount to allow this lure to have great action in the water.

 So we recommend sticking with the lure exactly how it comes in the box (just of course take off the hook point protection bands).